 Diabetic retinopathy is the diabetes-related damage occurs to the light-sensitive retina in the back of the eye.
 As diabetes advances, chronic high blood sugar levels will cause the changes that will damage the small blood vessels in the retina, which makes them to leak the fluid or hemorrhage (bleed).
-Ultimately, this will leads to vision problems which cannot be rectified or corrected with the eyeglasses or contact lenses.
+Ultimately, this will leads to some kind of vision problems that cannot be rectified or corrected with help of the eyeglasses or even with the contact lenses.

 Treatments for advanced diabetic retinopathy